Peak Everything

 Peak Everything (Amour Apocalypse) is a 2025 Canadian romantic comedy film written and directed by Anne Émond.
-Starring Patrick Hivon, Piper Perabo, Connor Jessup, Gord Rand, Éric K. Boulianne and Gilles Renaud.
+Starring Patrick Hivon, Piper Perabo, Connor Jessup, Gord Rand, Eric K. Boulianne and Gilles Renaud.

 The film had its world premiere in the Directors Fortnight section of the 2025 Cannes Film Festival on May 18, and was theatrically released in Canada by Immina Films on August 8, 2025.

 Plot

-Adam is a kennel owner from Montreal who suffers from depression and Eco-anxiety; after buying a light therapy box to counter his symptoms, falls in love with Tina, the customer service representative who helps him set up the device over the phone, and sets off to Sudbury to find her.
+Adam is a kennel owner from Montreal who has depression and eco-anxiety.
+After buying a light therapy box to counter his symptoms, he falls in love with Tina, the customer service representative who helps him set up the device over the phone, and sets off to Sudbury to find her.